8. Total Addiction: The Lure of Eclipses

 Finally, on the same theme… After the 2006 eclipse, a short essay appeared in Sky and Telescope, describing the experience of a non-astronomer seeing her first total eclipse.
 The author was a lady whose husband was a veteran of a couple of eclipses, but she had gone with him for the first time.

-Her opening sentence was: “When my husband announced that we were going to Turkey to see the eclipse, I did not jump for joy.”
-She then described how she had resigned herself to going on the trip, and consoled herself with the thought that it would be a good shopping opportunity.
-Then came her description of the event…
+Her opening sentence was: “When my astronomer husband suggested that we go to Turkey for the total eclipse, I did not jump for joy.”
+She then described how she had resigned herself to going on the trip, and consoled herself with the thought that she could “shop to her heart’s content”.
+Then she described her experience of the event…

 The title of this piece said it all: “Oh, now I get it!”